 In 2006 the Hekili Cairns Outrigger Canoe Club was born.
 Meaning ‘thunder’ in the Hawaiian language, the name Hekili reflected the proud history of its days as Raging Thunder OCC and also the strong link of outrigging canoeing with the Polynesian culture.
 At the same time the club forged a relationship with Yorkeys Knob Boat Club.
 Today, YKBC remains a strong supporter of Hekili and allows the club to use its premises and facilities.

 Hekili enthusiastically embraces new members – whether they are fiercely competitive, a casual paddler who loves the water, or a complete novice who is looking for fun and friendship.
-Our members range in age from Junior (10 years and over) to Golden Master (over 55 years).
+Our members range in age from Junior (10 years and over) to Platinum (over 70 years).
 The club attributes its strength and competitive success to the cohesive and friendly family attitude of our members who enjoy being involved in the sport and the community it represents.